bullhorn/chomsky-ng2/README.md

     # Clone the project
     git clone git@github.com:bullhorn/chomsky-ng2.git

     # Change directory
     cd chomsky-ng2

     # Install
     npm install

     # Start
     npm start

 ## Integrating into a project

     # Install the modile
     npm install --save chomsky-ng2

 Depending on what system you are using (SystemJS, Webpack, etc..) the setup will vary.

-**SystemJS**

-> For SystemJS you will need to add some mappings in order to successfully use this library

-    // Add a SystemJS Config mapping for chomsky-ng2
-    // A MomentJS mapping is required as well System.config({
-        defaultJSExtensions: true,
-        paths: {
-            'chomsky-ng2': '/node_modules/chomsky-ng2/lib/chomsky-ng2.js',
-            'moment': '/node_modules/moment/moment.js',
-            ...
-        }
-    });

-**Note:** You can forgo adding the mappings and just include `chomsky-ng2/bundles/chomsky-ng2.js` as a script tag into your `index.html` page instead.

-If using SCSS/SASS you will need to include the following includes: `node_modules/chomsky-ng2/lib` and `node_modules/hint.css/src`.

 ## Build/Release/Publish